anazworth/google-maps-embed/README.md

 ## Code of Conduct

-Everyone interacting in the GoogleMapsEmbed project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/anazworth/google-maps-embed/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Google_Maps_Embed project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/anazworth/google_maps_embed/blob/master/CODE_OF_CONDUCT.md).